 Riding Time: 1 to 3 hours

-Location: Alma Road Beechworth, just on the outskirts of town.
+Location: Alma Road Beechworth, just on the outskirts of town here.

-Description: The MTB Park is on a compact plot of land punctuated by granite, granite and, yes, more granite.
-What it lacks in size it makes up for in varied terrain and ride options to suit beginners through to advanced riders.
+Description: The MTB Park is on a compact plot of land punctuated by granite.
+Tightly-wound and over varied terrain, the ride options suit beginners through to advanced riders.

-The 10.5km Intermediate Cross Country Loop (yellow arrow) takes in the entirety of the available land and on paper looks like a bowl of spaghetti with the trail snaking about in close proximity to itself.
+The 10km Intermediate Cross Country Loop takes in the entirety of the available park land.
 You’re unlikely to recognise how tightly the trails are packed in as you fly through fast flowing sections or have your head down grinding up the technical climbs that punctuate the descents.
-Composed of a number of named tracks, highlights include the rocky ridgeline of Rusty Stuff, the sustained fast flowing descent of Secret Track and for those who like a challenge, The Grind that takes you from the lowest point of the park back to the carpark is via a series of switch backs that leave you out of breath but wanting for more descending.
-Another lap anyone?
+Composed of a number of named segments, highlights include the rocky ridgeline of Rusty Stuff, the sustained fast flowing descent of Secret Track and for those who like a challenge, ‘Need Pizza’ that takes you from the lowest point of the park back to the carpark is via a series of switch backs that can leave you out of breath.

 The 1.2km Green Loop is an excellent way for novices to improve their skills and makes an excellent warm up loop for the more experienced riders.
 Its also great for kids.
 The loop has been designed with an increase of obstacle size and type as you progress around the circuit.